praisegeek/coursehunters-downloader/README.md

 *Normal Example*:

-For example if you want to download https://www.codecourse.com/lessons/learn-es6
+For example if you want to download https://www.codehunters.net/course/learn-es6
 ```
-php codecourse download "learn-es6,flexbox-crash-course"
+php codehunters download "learn-es6,flexbox-crash-course"
 ```

 *Docker Example*:

-For example if you want to download https://www.codecourse.com/lessons/learn-es6 using the docker image
+For example if you want to download https://www.codehunters.net/course/learn-es6 using the docker image
 ```
-docker run --rm -it -v $(PWD)/Downloads:/app/downloads  codecourse:latest download "learn-es6,flexbox-crash-course"
+docker run --rm -it -v $(PWD)/Downloads:/app/downloads  codehunters:latest download "learn-es6,flexbox-crash-course"
 ```